jestjs/jest/README.md

 Its goal is to make writing JavaScript unit tests as easy and frictionless as possible while running the tests as fast as possible.

 - **All dependencies are mocked by default**.
-Test only the modules you intend to, but not the interations with modules you don't intend to.
+Test only the modules you intend to, nothing more.
 Don't do integration testing by mistake.

 - **Integrated with require()**.
-Control the output of `require()` within your test environment.
-You don't have to refactor your code to use DI to make it testable.
+Easily control the output of `require()` within your test environment.
+You don't have to refactor your code to use DI in order to make it testable.

 And some goodies:

 - **Speed**.
-Because all the dependencies are mocked and tests run in parallel, tests are running much faster.
+Because most the dependencies are mocked and tests run in parallel, test execution is incredibly fast.

 - **Using Jasmine**.
-Jest is dealing with dependencies and test execution, Jasmime actually runs the tests.
+Jest deals with dependencies and test execution, but Jasmine actually runs the tests.

-- **Used at Facebook**.
-Thousands of tests are already running under Jest.
+- **Used extensively at Facebook**.
+Jest runs thousands of tests at Facebook and has proven itself stable and fast.

 ## Basic Example